 In accordance with the provisions of Section 1 of The Residential Institutions Redress (Amendment) Act 2011 the Board's power to accept late applications under Sections 8(2) and 8(3) of the 2002 Redress Act ceased on the 17th of September 2011.
 Any such late applications received on or after that date cannot be accepted by the Board.
 This means that the Board cannot accept late applications received after midnight on Friday 16th September 2011.

-No awards were made by the Board in 2021 so the awards statistics in the 2020 annual report remain relevant.
+As no awards were made by the Board in either 2021 or 2022, the awards statistics in the 2020 annual report remain relevant.